flyfy1/flyfy1.github.com/_posts/2013-09-20-vim-notes-and-plugin.md

 - Taglist:  `nnoremap <silent> <F8> :TlistToggle<CR>`
 - NERDTree: `nnoremap <silent> <F9> :NERDTreeToggle<CR>`

-Additionally, this command is for loading the plugin's help file into vim's help: `:execute pathogen#helptags()`.
+Additionally, this command is for loading the plugin's help file into vim's help:
+  `:execute pathogen#helptags()`.
 Running it once is sufficient enough

+The default ctags might not be so powerful to support, thus one needs to install exuberant-ctags.
+For Mac users, if you have home brew, then just do:

+    brew install ctags

+And then you can enjoy these plugins.